Grace-Fokam/TensorForge/README.md

 This is a portfolio compiler, not a BLAS replacement.
-The micro-kernel is scalar C (no hand-vectorized intrinsics, no packing), single-threaded, and 2D-dense only. numpy's multithreaded BLAS will beat it on raw GEMM — the point is to demonstrate the **compiler pipeline** (IR, passes, fusion, codegen, autotuning), which is the part that transfers directly to real systems.
+The micro-kernel is scalar C (no hand-vectorized intrinsics, no packing), single-threaded, and 2D-dense only. numpy's multithreaded BLAS will beat it on raw GEMM, the point is to demonstrate the **compiler pipeline** (IR, passes, fusion, codegen, autotuning), which is the part that transfers directly to real systems.